sematext/docs/docs/guide/pricing-guide.md

 ![Sematext Cloud App Settings - Cost Estimations](../images/guide/pricing/app-settings-cost-estimations.png)

-- **Last Month**: Amount charged for the App for the previous month.
+- **Last month**: Amount charged for the App for the previous month.
 - **Month to date**: Costs for your App made in the current month so far.
 - **Full month estimate**: Estimate for future months based on the current usage and plan.
 For the purpose of this calculation, the trial period is ignored.
-- **Current month estimate**: Sum of costs for the current month so far and estimate for the rest oıf the month based on current usage and plan.
-This estimate takes into account any trial period but you won’t be charged for the usages during the trial period.
+- **Current month estimate**: Sum of costs for the current month so far and estimate for the rest of the month based on current usage and plan.

-- Last month: Amount charged for the App for the previous month.
-Month to date: Costs for your App made in the current month so far.
-Full month estimate: Estimate for future months based on the current usage and plan.
-For the purpose of this calculation, the trial period is ignored.
-Current month estimate: Sum of costs for the current month so far and estimate for the rest of the month based on current usage and plan.
 This estimate takes into account any trial period but you won’t be charged for the usage during the trial period.

 ### Account-Level Cost Estimation